 - Exemplify Adaptability

 Visit Baltimore Diversity Apprenticeship Program

 In partnership with Guinness Open Gate Brewery, Visit Baltimore is proud to support the Diversity Apprenticeship Program.
 The program is designed to promote career interest in the hospitality and craft beer industries among minority students, with a focus on introducing paths at the management level.
 The 600-hour paid apprenticeship guarantees employment upon completion by Visit Baltimore or a partner organization with the support of Searchwide Global, a full-service executive recruitment firm primarily for companies in the travel, tourism, hospitality, convention, association and venue management industries.

 The apprentices shadow at Visit Baltimore, Guinness Open Gate Brewery and another local tourism entity in a three-part immersive learning experience.
 The program actively targets applicants from the Greater Baltimore region who identify as BIPOC or with another underrepresented minority group.

 Data Analytics Fellowship

-Visit Baltimore also recently announced a Data Analytics Fellowship to offer emerging leaders from underrepresented communities and diverse ethnic backgrounds the opportunity to gain firsthand experience working in the destination marketing and travel economics industries.
+Visit Baltimore also has a Data Analytics Fellowship that offers emerging leaders from underrepresented communities and diverse ethnic backgrounds the opportunity to gain firsthand experience working in the destination marketing and travel economics industries.
 This program is generously underwritten by global travel data company Tourism Economics.

-The 600-hour paid internship will involve working with the operations departments at Visit Baltimore and Tourism Economics.
-The program will provide training and professional development opportunities through academic seminars, in-depth research and analysis and a broad range of skill development.
+The 600-hour paid internship involves working with the operations departments at Visit Baltimore and Tourism Economics.
+The program provides training and professional development opportunities through academic seminars, in-depth research and analysis and a broad range of skill development.
 Applicants must be 18 or older and a resident of Baltimore City or the Baltimore-Washington metropolitan area.